View the Executive Summary for this brief.

 It is important to remember this was the great American experiment.
 Our leaders at the time constantly feared one wrong decision could put an end to this experiment of an empowered, free people.
 Such an undertaking was unprecedented, and its success was improbable.
 Franklin’s retorts “suggested the survival of freedom depends on the people, not parchment.”

 Over two-hundred years later, this fact is something Lin-Manuel Miranda and Heidi Schreck wanted to explore in their Broadway plays.
 Miranda’s Hamilton, about the “young rebels grabbing and shaping the future of an unformed country,” brings to life “history itself, that collision of time and character that molds the fates of nations and their inhabitants.”
 In Schreck’s What the Constitution Means to Me, she presents the Constitution not as “a staid document gathering mold on a shelf somewhere” but as “a force that fundamentally reaches into our lives, shaping everything from our understanding of ourselves to our interpersonal relationships.”

-As the Supreme Court takes up cases on citizenship, the Census, representation, redistricting, equal protections, individual rights, and the roles of states and the federal government, the fact that plays about the Founding Fathers and the U.S. Constitution are garnering attention, nominations, and awards illustrates the continued importance and relevance of America’s history and most important document.
+As debates carry on about citizenship, immigration, the Census, representation, redistricting, equal protections, individual rights, and the roles of states and the federal government, the fact that plays about the Founding Fathers and the U.S. Constitution have garnered attention, nominations, and awards illustrates the continued importance and relevance of America’s history and most important document.
 Perhaps the most important question is: What does the Constitution mean to you?

 Why it Matters